 How to Pierce your Earlobe Safely

-Earlobe Piercing is the most common piercing; once was mostly used by females, now is commonplace for all genders.
-Piercing guns began to become more common especially in malls.
-But as the years have gone, we have learned that piercing guns are not not best or safest way to pierce an earlobe.
+Earlobe Piercing is the most common piercing; once mostly used by females, now is commonplace for all genders.
+Piercing guns began to become more common especially, in shopping malls.
+But as the years have gone by, we have learned that piercing guns are not the best or safest way to pierce an earlobe.
 Choosing a place to get your ears pierced is a big decision, so you want to do it right.

-Safety is a big factor, and let's be honest; your not getting that at a cheap shop in the mall.
-We have a triple board certified doctor who will be able to ask any questions, and oversees our piercings in the building.
+Safety is a big factor, and let's be honest; you're not getting that at a cheap shop in the mall.
+We have a triple board-certified doctor who will be able to ask any questions and oversee our piercings in the building.
 That's what you get at Find A Better You Med Spa.
 There are 2 types of earlobe piercing, Piercing Needles and Piercing guns.

 Piercing Gun vs Needle Piercings